 Space Quest VI has the infamous "Error 47" bug, which freezes the game when using the ComPost in sickbay.
 This was eventually traced to a timer problem, but unlike the other instances, many computers available at the time of release had this problem.
 It wasn't fixed until fan-made patches were released several years later.

 Gold Rush has a timer problem opposite of the usual: The faster your computer, the slower a hidden timer runs.
-It means that even on a computer as slow as 1998 speeds, the realtor at the beginning never shows up in any reasonable amount of time.
+It means that even on a computer as slow as 1998 speeds, the realtor at the beginning never shows up in any reasonable amount of time, and as a number of events in the game are timer-based, getting past one only increases your frustration at the others.
 (Setting the game speed to "slowest" makes the timer run faster, so it's passable if you know about this glitch.)

 Quest for Glory